cupcake-recipes.com

 Notes

-Store any leftover soup in an airtight container in the refrigerator for up to 5 days.
-It also freezes beautifully for up to 3 months.
+Store any leftovers in an airtight container in the fridge for up to 4 days, or freeze for up to 3 months.

 Recipes Should You See